The Fundamental Myth Of Ownership of the Firm

 The discussion here is a prelude to show how the recognition that the “ownership of the firm” is a myth opened up the intellectual space for the analysis of appropriation.

-There is a “fundamental myth” accepted by both side in the Great Debate between capitalism and socialism.
+There is a “fundamental myth” accepted by both sides in the Great Debate between capitalism and socialism.
 The myth can be crudely stated as the belief that “being the firm” is part of the bundle of property rights referred to as “ownership of the means of production.”
 Any legal party that operates as a conventional capitalist firm actually plays two distinct roles:

 · the capital-owner role of owning the means of production (the capital assets such as the equipment and plant) used in the production process; and